-- (2) The State Medical Examiner shall: - (a) Appoint and discharge each district medical examiner as provided by ORS 146.065 (2). - (b) Designate those pathologists authorized to perform autopsies under ORS 146.117 (2). - (c) Approve those laboratories authorized to perform the analyses required under ORS 146.113 (2). - (3) The State Medical Examiner may: - (a) Assume control of a death investigation in cooperation with the district attorney. - (b) Order an autopsy in a death requiring investigation. - (c) Certify the cause and manner of a death requiring investigation. - (d) Amend a previously completed death certificate on a death requiring investigation. - (e) Order a body exhumed in a death requiring investigation. - (f) Designate a Deputy State Medical Examiner as Acting State Medical Examiner. - (g) After a reasonable and thorough investigation, complete and file a death certificate for a person whose body is not found. - (4) Distribution of moneys from the State Medical Examiner's budget for partial reimbursement of each county's autopsy expenditures shall be made subject to approval of the State Medical Examiner.
-[1973 c.408 s.5]
+(2) The State Medical Examiner shall:

+(a) Appoint and discharge each district medical examiner as provided by ORS 146.065 (2).

+(b) Designate those pathologists authorized to perform autopsies under ORS 146.117 (2).

+(c) Approve those laboratories authorized to perform the analyses required under ORS 146.113 (2).

+(3) The State Medical Examiner may:

+(a) Assume control of a death investigation in cooperation with the district attorney.

+(b) Order an autopsy in a death requiring investigation.

+(c) Certify the cause and manner of a death requiring investigation.

+(d) Amend a previously completed death certificate on a death requiring investigation.

+(e) Order a body exhumed in a death requiring investigation.

+(f) Designate a Deputy State Medical Examiner as Acting State Medical Examiner.

+(g) After a reasonable and thorough investigation, complete and file a death certificate for a person whose body is not found.

+(4) Distribution of moneys from the State Medical Examiner's budget for partial reimbursement of each county's autopsy expenditures shall be made subject to approval of the State Medical Examiner.

+(5) Within 45 days of receipt of information that a person is missing at sea and presumed dead, the State Medical Examiner shall determine whether the information is credible and, if so, complete and file a death certificate for the person presumed dead.
+If the information is determined not to be credible, the State Medical Examiner may continue the death investigation.
+[1973 c.408 §5; 2005 c.90 §1]